-Figure 1.a - Digital part
+Figure A-1: SpeakerPhone - Digital Part

-Figure 1.b - Acoustic and analog parts
+Figure A-2: SpeakerPhone - Acoustic and Analog Parts

-Introduction
+A.1 Introduction

+Implementation of a speakerphone system involves three primary sections:

+- external analog circuitry

+- physical acoustic devices

-Implementation of a speakerphone system involves three primary sections: external analog circuitry, physical acoustic devices, and the digital canceler (the last, provided by the CT8021).
-Optimum performance of the speakerphone can only be acheived by correct design and use of all three sections.
+- digital canceller (provided by the CT8022)

+Optimum speakerphone performance can only be achieved by the correct design and use of all three sections.

-Analog Circuitry
+A.2 Analog Circuitry

-The CT8021 interacts with the external physical system via two codecs.
-Codec0 connects to the telephone line, and Codec1 connects to the microphone and speaker of the speakerphone.
-The input/output amplifiers (A1-A4) should be configured to make best use of the codecs dynamic range without introducing distortion or clipping of the input/output signals.
-Care should be exercised in the design of the external circuits to avoid undesireable cross-talk between the various sections.
-The 4-to-2 wire coupling curcuitry at the telephone line interface should be designed to minimize the amount of the outgoing (to line) signal reflected (or echoed) back into the incoming signal (from line).
+The CT8022 interacts with the external physical system via two CODECs.
+CODEC0 connects to the telephone line, and CODEC1 connects to the microphone and speaker of the speakerphone.
+The input/output amplifiers (A1-A4 in Figure A) should be configured to make best use of the CODECs dynamic range without introducing distortion or clipping of the input/output signals.
+Care should be exercised in the design of the external circuits to avoid undesirable cross talk between the various sections.
+The 4-to-2 wire coupling circuitry at the telephone line interface should be designed to minimize the amount of the outgoing (to line) signal reflected (or echoed) back into the incoming signal (from line).
 The amount of gain within the loop formed by the amplifiers A1-A4, the 4-to-2 wire coupling, and the microphone-speaker acoustic linkage should be minimized.

-The amplifier gains must be selected so that, when the voice signal is coming from the microphone and the telephone line is silent, the signal level at the codec microphone input (codec1) is higher than the reflected signal level at the line codec input (codec0).
-Also, when the voice signal originates from the telephone line, the input signal at codec0 must be higher than the signal due to the acoustic echo present at the microphone codec1 input.
-This arrangement allows the CT8021 to determine at any time whether the microphone or line side is speaking.
-The acoustic echo canceler is only adjusted when the CT8021 determines that the dominant signal is coming from the telephone line side.
+The amplifier gains must be selected so that, when the voice signal comes from the microphone (and the telephone line is silent), the signal level at the CODEC microphone input (CODEC1) is higher than the reflected signal level at the CODEC line input (CODEC0).
+Further, when the voice signal originates from the telephone line, the input signal at CODEC0 must be higher than the signal resulting from the acoustic echo present at the microphone CODEC1 input.
+This arrangement allows the CT8022 to determine at any time whether the microphone or line side is speaking.
+The acoustic echo canceller is adjusted only when the CT8022 determines that the dominant signal is coming from the telephone line side.

-Acoustic System
+A.3 Acoustic System

-The quality of the microphone and speaker has a direct effect on the level of speakerphone performance attainable.
-Speech transducers which behave in a non-linear fashion introduce distortions into the signal which can not easily be cancelled out.
+The quality of the microphone and speaker has a direct effect on the attainable level of speakerphone performance.
+Speech transducers that behave in a non-linear fashion introduce distortions into the signal that are not easy to cancel out.
 The microphone and speaker should be operated within their linear ranges.
 Over-driving of either the microphone of speaker must be avoided.
-Signficantly improved performance can be obtained if any physical coupling between the microphone and speaker is eliminated.
+It is possible to achieve significantly improved performance by eliminating any physical coupling between the microphone and speaker.
 Ideally, the speaker and microphone should not be housed within the same physical enclosure.
-Use of a free-standing speaker or microphone, separate from the main system housing is recommended.
-In a personal computer application, it is often possible to connect to the PC's existing sound system speakers via a sound card's auxillary input.
-Use of a free standing external microphone is often more convenient from the users point of view since it allows more flexibility in positioning.
+Use of a freestanding speaker or microphone, separate from the main system housing, is recommended.
+In a personal computer application, it is often possible to connect to the PC's existing sound system speakers via the auxiliary input of a sound card.
+Use of a freestanding external microphone is often more convenient from the user's point of view, since it allows more flexibility in positioning.
 Placing of the microphone and speaker such that they are directly facing each other is not recommended.
 If microphone and speaker are contained within the same physical housing, care should be taken to minimize the physical coupling between them using acoustic isolation materials.
-In this situation, it is often the case that the physical coupling caused by the housing creates more feedback than the acoustic path.
-Physical enclosures often exhibit resonances at particular frequencies, these should be damped as much as possible.
+In this situation, the physical coupling caused by the housing often creates more feedback than the acoustic path.
+Physical enclosures often exhibit resonances at particular frequencies; these should be damped as much as possible.
 It is also possible to reduce the effect of these resonances by electrical filtering within the analog circuitry.